-Nasa mission to target 'Marsquakes'
+Nasa probe blasts off to study Mars quakes

 Nasa's InSight mission will target 'Marsquakes'

-The American space agency launches its latest mission to Mars this weekend.
+The American space agency Nasa has launched its latest mission to Mars.

 InSight will be the first probe to focus its investigations predominantly on the interior of the Red Planet.

-The static lander will put seismometers on the surface - including sensors from the UK - to feel for "Marsquakes".
+The lander - due to touch down in November - will put seismometers on the surface to feel for "Marsquakes".

 These tremors should reveal how the underground rock is layered - data that can be compared with Earth to shed further light on the formation of the planets 4.6 billion years ago.